Store-and-Forward Teledermatology: Definition, Benefits, and Applications

 Automate patient intake: Patients can fill out any intake forms, make payments and give consent via the Miiskin app.

-With asynchronous teledermatology, patients and providers do not have to be available at the same time.
+With store and forward teledermatology, patients and providers do not have to be available at the same time.
 Patients can enter their data and send photos of their skin condition whenever possible.
 Providers can access this information when it fits into their busy schedules.
 Since there are no real-time appointments, the overall efficiency for many types of visits is higher.

-Access to specialist care, such as dermatologists, is typically associated with longer wait times.
-However, with store-and-forward telehealth for dermatology, providers can evaluate each consultation request and prioritize those patients who need urgent care based on their visual assessment of a high-quality image of the problem and the responses to carefully designed questions that accompany the image.
-Read Megan Fry’s story to learn more.
+Access to dermatologists is typically associated with longer wait times.
+However, with store-and-forward teledermatology providers can evaluate each consultation request and prioritize those patients who need urgent care based on their visual assessment of a high-quality image of the problem and the responses to carefully designed questions that accompany the image

 Typically, a dermatologist can take up to five face-to-face or virtual consultations in real-time in an hour.
-However, with store-and-forward telehealth for dermatology, they may be able to review up to 20 cases in the same period4.
+However, with store-and-forward teledermatology, they may be able to review up to 20 cases in the same period4.

-SAF Teledermatology allows providers to compare their patients’ high-quality longitudinal photos over time and side-by-side to make a more informed decision about their treatment than would be available from a video stream alone.
-It also accounts for better documentation and storage of the patient’s health records necessary for teledermatology reimbursement purposes.
+Store and forward teledermatology allows providers to compare their patients’ high-quality longitudinal photos over time and side-by-side to make a more informed decision about their treatment than would be available from a video stream alone.
+It also accounts for better documentation and storage of the patient’s health records necessary for telehealth reimbursement purposes.

 High-quality photos taken over time can improve medical decision-making during consultations.
 A photo diary of skin health fills in the gaps to supplement what the clinician sees and is told in the physical or virtual appointment.
 Asynchronous teledermatology can alleviate issues with video quality that make observing conditions more challenging.

 In several U.S. states, there is a lack of dermatologists; therefore, patients often postpone consultations.
-SAF teledermatology enables remote care and saves patients extensive costs, especially in rural areas where a lack of providers and large distances between patients and clinics can cause challenges.
+Store and forward teledermatology enables remote care and saves patients extensive costs, especially in rural areas where a lack of providers and large distances between patients and clinics can cause challenges.

 Direct Consultations

-Patients can use a web-based or app-based SAF teledermatology to obtain remote care for non-emergency skin problems.
+Patients can use a web-based or app-based store-and-forward teledermatology to obtain remote care for non-emergency skin problems.

-Asynchronous teledermatology can be used to conduct triage of dermatology patients online.
-Virtual triage in dermatology refers to using a SAF telehealth system to assess patients online and prioritize them based on the severity of their disease and the available resources.
+Store and forward telehealth can be used to conduct triage of dermatology patients online.
+Virtual triage in dermatology refers to using an asynchronous teledermatology solution to assess patients online and prioritize them based on the severity of their disease and the available resources.

 Medication Renewals

-Another use of asynchronous teledermatology can help provide follow-up care for patients with a chronic skin condition, a confirmed diagnosis, and a prescribed treatment plan.
+Another use of Asynchronous telehealth can help provide follow-up care for patients with a chronic skin condition, a confirmed diagnosis, and a prescribed treatment plan.

 Patients with chronic skin conditions such as eczema, acne, and psoriasis often require many follow-up visits, which can take place virtually.